jmpinit/kudos/README.md

-# BBucks
+# Kudos

-BBucks is a Slack app which provides a currency for users in a Slack workspace.
-As opposed to crypto currencies, bbucks is centralized and requires trust between the participating users.
+Kudos is a Slack app which provides a currency for users in a Slack workspace.
+As opposed to crypto currencies, kudos is centralized and requires trust between the participating users.
 It is meant to provide the machinery of a social currency which allows participants to quantify goodwill produced by carrying out good deeds.